badola/blog/linux/environment.md

 > 1. atmospheric pressure, as in high and low pressure
 > Source : https://www.nasa.gov/mission_pages/noaa-n/climate/climate_weather.html

-So it means there are a number of factors on which we decide on how the weather is.
+So it means there are a number of factors on which we decide - "how the weather is".

 So if we find the below configuration one day, what can you comment about the weather?